Agent Operator Guide (OpenClaw)

 What you get

-Everything in the standalone deployment, plus:- AI monitors 24/7: watches health, events, and anomalies
+- AI monitors 24/7: watches health, events, and anomalies

 - Telegram alerts: sends actionable notifications (failures, thresholds, noteworthy shifts)